Applying Hair Color for Morena Without Bleach: What to Expect When You Box-Dye

 Successfully applying hair color for morena without bleach is a meticulous process.
 Take the instructions on the back of the box and the insert seriously.
 Keep in mind that you should be going to a professional to begin with, and they too can make mistakes.
 On the other hand, you did not study the basics of hair health, structure, and chemical treatments.

 These instructions will keep you from doing a botch job and help preserve the health of your hair.
-For example, doing the patch test can help you detect if you’re going to break out in hives or have other adverse reactions during the dyeing process.
+For example, doing the can help you detect if you’re going to break out in hives or have other adverse reactions during the dyeing process.
 Most dyes also need to be left in the hair for at least 30 minutes but no longer than 45.
 It’s best to use a timer to achieve the best possible results.

 Your Hair Will Inevitably Be a Bit Drier After Dyeing